 - Carlene T. - Macon, Georgia

 "The FaceDownWalker® has been a treasure for my mother.
 I was not only concerned about the Vitrectomy surgery but I was extremely worried about the recovery period.
 The doctor ordered that she remain face-down for 14 days.
 My mother is very active and I knew that this would be a challenge for her.
 After researching the internet for vitrectomy medical equipment, we realized that there was a wide array of medical equipment, but none of them allowed mobility.
-We found the basic equipment such as the chair, pillow for sleeping and the face support stand.
+We found the basic equipment such as the chair, pillow for sleeping and doughnut-shaped pillow face support stand.
 When we found the FaceDownWalker®, we were pleased to see that it would allow my mother to walk during this recovery period.

 The website was easy to navigate and we placed the order online.
 The customer service was outstanding.
 After placing the order, we were contacted within a few hours.
 Wayde was extremely knowledgeable, helpful, and efficient.
-The device arrived a couple days before her surgery and it came with clear directions and was easy to adjust.
+The device arrived a couple of days before her surgery and it came with clear directions and was easy to adjust.
 We also brought the FaceDownWalker® to her doctor's appointment to see if he approved of the positioning of her head.
 He noted that when she was in the FaceDownWalker® that her face was parallel to the ground and in the correct positioning.
 He was extremely impressed with the device too.

 Throughout her recovery process, she used it daily up to 6 hours at a time.
 The FaceDownWalker® not only took all of the pressure off the neck and the lower back, but it also allowed movement which helped her physically, mentally and emotionally during this stressful time.
 Unlike the other vitrectomy equipment, my mother could remain in the FaceDownWalker® for quite some time without the severe neck, back, and forehead pain.

 We were amazed with the product and service.
 I would highly recommend the FaceDownWalker®!